 Everybody is starting from scratch, whether is Ather, Bajaj, TVS, in a way it is a level playing field.

-While I agree that there are many startups, but the ones which are able to bring value are going to survive.
+While I agree that there are many startups, the ones that can bring value are going to survive.
 Definitely, there is going to be some consolidation in a while, like any industry.

 Any thoughts on Tesla coming to the Indian market?